Australia and weapons of mass destruction: Nuclear weapons

 Australia does not currently have nuclear weapons and has never had its own nuclear weapons, although several federal governments have investigated the idea and conducted research into the question.
 Australia investigated acquiring tactical nuclear weapons from the United Kingdom or the United States as early as 1956 when Athol Townley, Minister for Air, wrote to Philip McBride, Minister for Defence, recommending the acquisition of tactical nuclear weapons to arm Australia's English Electric Canberra bombers and CAC Sabre fighters.

 Air Chief Marshal Frederick Scherger and Minister for Air Athol Townley supported acquiring nuclear weapons, both for international prestige and because of the small size of the country's military.
 While Scherger's British and American counterparts were encouraging, the Macmillan and Eisenhower governments were not.
 Prime Minister Robert Menzies' government decided that domestic production would be too difficult due to cost and international politics.

-Australia hosted British nuclear testing in Monte Bello Islands (Operation Hurricane), Emu Field and Maralinga between 1952 and 1963.
+Australia hosted British nuclear testing in Monte Bello Islands (Operation Hurricane), Emu Field and Maralinga between 1952 and 1957.
 Maralinga was developed as a joint facility with a shared funding arrangement.
 During the 1950s, Australia participated in the development of the Blue Streak missile, a Medium-range ballistic missile (MRBM) intended for delivery of a nuclear warhead.

 The Australian HIFAR nuclear reactor at Lucas Heights, Sydney, operated from 1958 to 2006 and has now been replaced by the OPAL reactor in 2006.
 The new reactor is designed to use low-enriched uranium fuel and an open pool light water system.

 Australia has substantial deposits of uranium which account for 30% of the world's known reserves.
+In part due to its connection to nuclear weapons, uranium mining was heavily opposed in Australia during the 1970s and 1980s and protests against it have continued since.
 Until 1996 government policy restricted exploitation of uranium deposits to three established mines.
 A fourth site at Four Mile uranium mine was approved in July 2009.
 Current policy is to develop the export potential of Australia's uranium industry by allowing mining and export of uranium under strict international agreements designed to prevent nuclear proliferation.